-Safeguarding Governor - Mrs S Cottle
+Safeguarding Governor - Mrs K Robinson

-Review Dates: Date Reviewed: Reviewed at T&L 25/09/19 Ratified at FGB: To be ratified at FGB
+Review Dates: Date Reviewed: PDB&W Committee Ratified at FGB: 5/12/18

-5/12/19
+22/11/18

 Signatures: Headteacher: Chair of Governors:

 Mrs JR O'Keeffe Mrs Anne Bishop

-·

 CHILD PROTECTION POLICY AND PROCEDURE (INCLUDING SAFEGUARDING) This Policy is applicable to all pupils, including those in the Early Years Foundation Stage.
 All staff are required to read this policy and sign to acknowledge that they have read it and will follow its principles and procedures.